CleverRaven/Cataclysm-DDA/doc/MAPGEN.md

 |---         |---
 | monster | ID of the monster to spawn.
 | group | ID of the monster group from which the spawned monster is selected. `monster` and `group` should not be used together. `group` will act over `monster`.
 | x, y  | Spawn coordinates ( specific or area rectangle ).
 Value: 0-23 or `[ 0-23, 0-23 ]` - random point between `[ a, b ]`.
 When using a range, the minimum and maximum values will be used in creating rectangle coordinates to be used by map::place_spawns.
 Each monster generated from the monster group will be placed in a different random location within the rectangle.

-Example: `"x": 12, "y": [ 5, 15 ]`

-These values will produce a rectangle for map::place_spawns from ( 12, 5 ) to ( 12, 15 ) inclusive.
+Example: `"x": 12, "y": [ 5, 15 ]` - these values will produce a rectangle for map::place_spawns from ( 12, 5 ) to ( 12, 15 ) inclusive.
 | chance | Percentage chance to do spawning.
 If repeat is used each repeat has separate chance.
 | repeat | The spawning is repeated this many times.
 Can be a number or a range.
 | pack_size | How many monsters are spawned.
 Can be single number or range like `[1-4]`.
 Is affected by the chance and spawn density.
 Ignored when spawning from a group.